-The Bands taking part in this year's Royal Marines Christmas Spectacular concerts are
+The Bands expected to be taking part in this year's Royal Marines Christmas Spectacular concerts are

 - Plymouth & Cheltenham - The Band of Her Majesty’s Royal Marines, Plymouth - visit their website

 The bands appear subject to the exigencies of the services and may change subject to availability.

 Music making of one form or another has always been an integral part of the official and social life of the Royal Navy.

 The high standards of musical and ceremonial performance associated with Royal Marines Bands and Orchestras are not easily achieved.
 From the day a musician joins the service to the time of retirement, the School of Music is regarded as his “Spiritual Home”.
 This constant affinity with the activities of the School has created a unique family atmosphere in the Royal Marines Band Service, perhaps unsurpassed in any other branch of the naval service.

 The original Royal Marines Band Service was founded in 1903 with its headquarters being located at The Royal Navy School of Music.
 Its purpose was to provide service bands and musicians for the Royal Navy.
 The job of forming the School of Music was given to the Royal Marines and from then on the Band Service became an integral part of the Corps.

 Until 1930 the home of the Band Service was Eastney Barracks in Portsmouth.
 It then transferred to the Royal Marines Depot at Deal in Kent where it remained until the outbreak of World War II.
 It then moved frequently firstly to Malvern, then the Isle of Man, then Scarborough, on to Burford and back to Deal in 1950.
 More recently, in 1996 the Royal Marines School of Music moved to HMS Nelson at Portsmouth, where it is still based today.